Protection of the Public

 Ethical Behaviour of IITPSA Members

-Upon joining Institute of Information Technology Professionals South Africa , all IITPSA Members undertake to abide by the IITPSA Code of Conduct, which is summarised as follows:
+Upon joining Institute of Information Technology Professionals South Africa , all IITPSA Members undertake to abide by the IITPSA Code of Ethics, which is summarised as follows:

 A member of Institute of Information Technology Professionals South Africa will: